sasho132/plant-shop/README.md

 [Demo](https://plant-shop.sasho1320.net)

-This is an e-commerce app for shopping for houseplants and accessories for them.
+This is an e-commerce app for shopping houseplants and accessories for them.
 The idea of this demo project is to create a working web application that allows creating/editing a profile, adding/removing items from the cart, buying desired items, etc.

 The project app uses PostgreSQL for DB, PayPal for making payments and it's [hosted](https://plant-shop.sasho1320.net) on AWS.